codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 - Once you have added your app in Codemagic, open its settings and copy the **application id** from the browser address bar - `https://codemagic.io/app/<APP_ID>/settings`
 - The workflow id is the string value you assigned to the `name` property e.g "ios-qa-build"

-An example of triggering a single build and passing an environment variable to spedify the client id might look like this:
+An example of triggering a single build and passing an environment variable to specify the client id might look like this:

 {{< highlight yaml "style=paraiso-dark">}}